chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 Since the domain of the packing-in-circle problem is a circle, we use the *hyper_ball* as ``grid_type``.
 The ``grid arguments`` of this ``grid_type`` determine the position of the center, the radius of the ball (circle), and whether the colorize option is going to be used (``true``) or not (``false``).
 By setting the latter argument to ``true``, each of the boundaries will receive a unique ID.
 The IDs will be used to set the boundary conditions on specific parts of the boundary of the domain.
 If the ``colorize`` option is set to ``false``, all boundaries would have been given the ID ``0``.
 This will constitute the walls of the domain.

-The ``expand particle-wall contact search`` parameter is a feature of Lethe that expands the particle-wall contact detection list by including the walls of the neighboring cells.
+The ``expand particle-wall contact search`` parameter is a feature that expands the particle-wall contact detection list by including the walls of the neighboring cells.
 This feature is necessary when the geometry is concave and presents curvature, as is the case of the circle in which the simulation is carried out.

 The last parameter is the ``initial refinement`` of the grid.
 Most deal.ii grid generators contain a minimal number of cells.
 Indicating an ``initial refinement=3`` implies that the initial mesh is refined 3 times.
 Each refinement corresponds to dividing the cell element into two for each dimension, i.e, in 2D, each cell is divided into 4 per refinement.